Whatever the USS vote, can we maintain inter-generational unity and restore our universities?

 The debate between the UCU and UUK falls into this category even more than most.
 To make matters worse, the argument does not directly concern the past performance of the USS fund, an argument that could at least draw on existing evidence.
 The argument revolves instead around the future performance of the fund.
 Speculation replaces evidence, and each side is left to insist that things are rosier or more dire than the other side will allow.

 Perhaps that is not entirely true.
 We do have the record of past official speculations about the future of the fund, from 2008, 2011, 2014, and September and November 2017.
-As the graph below shows, each projection has proved gloomier than the last.
-The graph also shows that the USS valuation has consistently outperformed every one of these projections.
+Each projection has proved gloomier than the last.
+The USS valuation has consistently outperformed every one of these projections.
 Even the most generous projection, in 2008, has been surpassed by the fund’s performance in recent years – and this despite a blip caused by the financial crisis of 2008 and the recession that followed it.

 The most recent projections, in September and November 2017, suggested that the fund stood in serious danger, and that its valuation would stagnate for at least the next ten years.
 This was due to the desire of UUK to “de-risk” – that is, to move the majority of the fund’s investments from higher-earning stocks and bonds to lower-paying, but less risky, government securities.